roife/resume/resume-en.typ

   )[
       - Implemented a *semantic analysis framework* and IDE infra for SV, aiming to equip chip design with modern IDE features;
       - Based on an *incremental computation* architecture, designed and implemented an incremental analysis IR and specialized passes for efficient and accurate on-demand analysis;
-      - Project achieves *industry-leading standards* in functionality, performance, and usability: completed *dozens of* modern IDE features for SystemVerilog including code navigation, semantic refactoring, completion, and diagnostics with *millisecond-level* latency;
+      - Project achieves *industry-leading standards* in functionality, performance, and usability: completed *dozens of* modern IDE features for SystemVerilog including code navigation, semantic refactoring, and completion with *millisecond-level* latency;
       - Based on the Language Server Protocol, ensuring compatibility with VS Code, Emacs, NeoVim, and other mainstream editors.
   ]